By Nicole Pajer

 Rodriguez adds that coyotes are generalists, which means they don’t have narrow requirements for habitat, food, and such, like specialist species do.
 “This means they can live off their natural prey (smaller mammals like rabbits, squirrels, and even deer fawn, as well as insects, fruits, birds, amphibians, and reptiles), but they can also do fine preying on domestic pets and small livestock, human refuse, and agricultural crops,” she says.
 And demographic wise, she notes that coyotes have been found “everywhere from Central America to the Arctic.”

+So, will a coyote attack a dog?
 Though everyone seems to have a “coyote ate my friend’s pet” story, Rodriguez says that these occurrences are still relatively low.
 “It does happen from time to time, but it’s not all that common,” she explains.
 “When it does happen, it’s typically because humans are engaging in risky behavior—e.g., leaving/letting their pets outside alone, walking pets at night in urban centers.”
 And even then, Rodriguez explains that we can’t really place the blame on the coyotes.
 “I like to think of it this way: A coyote is just being a coyote,” she says.
 “So it’s going to do whatever it can to make a living at the lowest possible cost.”

 Even in urban areas, a coyote will prefer to eat its natural diet of rodents and fruit but may snatch up a pet if the opportunity presents itself as an easy one, Fox adds.
 “If a coyote is in an urban area and there is a fat fluffy [pet] that doesn’t have a lot of defense mechanism, cats could be considered prey,” she says.
 “Once you allow your pets to roam, they basically become part of the ecosystem, so they may be perceived as prey by any given species.”

-How to Keep Your Pets Safe from Coyotes
+How to Protect Pets From Coyotes

 “Coyotes are here to stay,” Rodriguez says.
 The key to ensuring pet safety is for owners to adjust to their behavior and to take extra steps to keep their animals out of harm’s way.
 “Humans need to avoid risky behaviors if we are to avoid interactions and conflict with coyotes,” she explains.
 Here are a few precautions you can take: